kondratyev-nv/training/README.md

 ### Rotate binary tree - [Java](java/src/main/java/ru/nk/training/Trees/BinaryTreeRotator.java)

-Given an unbalanced binary search tree with more nodes in the left subtree than the right, reorganize the tree to improve its balance while maintaining the properties of a binary search tree
+Given an unbalanced binary search tree with more nodes in the left subtree than the right, reorganise the tree to improve its balance while maintaining the properties of a binary search tree

 ### Maximize profit on stock - [Java](java/src/main/java/ru/nk/training/StocksProfitCalculator.java)